renatocarvalho/blog/source/2012-07-15-working-with-icon-fonts.html.markdown

 CSS and HTML integration {#css-html-generation}
 -----------------------------------------------

 In this section, I'll be using Chrome for debugging since it can use SVG as its font source.
-You should place your `font-icon.svg` inside a `/fonts/` folder in your project directory.
+You should place your `coolfonts.svg` inside a `/fonts/` folder in your project directory.

+Next, we'll write our CSS and HTML code.

 ### CSS